Torah Portions: Tishrei 27, 5776

 On the drawing of the menorah, the seventh River, Pishon, boarders the land of Havilah where the bedolach was, and Sabbath is therefore identified with that set apart or holy, quality.
 Indeed, each moed contains at least one Shabbat.
 Precious stones irrigated by the rivers of Eden have a holy quality about them.”

 I think it is fascinating that the connection of the bdellium is found to be sparkling and glisten like a rainbow-crystal clear, and Manna also was sparkly as wet clear dew for the Israelites!
 The dew would have glistened in the sunlight; refracting the prism of the rainbow.
 Moreover, if you take the menorah and tip it upside down, you’ll see a rainbow.
 It also looks like a bow and arrow readily to hit the mark—to be on target in His Truth.
-Doesn’t this sound like a wonderful message given to us from our Father directly from the Throne of Yahweh!
+Doesn’t this sound like a wonderful message given to us from our Father directly from the Throne of Abba!
 AMEN!

 Manna was also their reminder for them WHO their Source was (Ruach ha’Kodesh) and a foreshadowing of the coming Messiah Yeshua, the Bread of Life, sent from Heaven for the Throne room.